 Back at Johannesburg's O. R. Tambo International Airport after arriving on time just before 9am.
 I couldn't check in for my 2:10pm flight to Addis Ababa until 11am so I caught up on some Netflix while I waited.

-A big juicy burger at Mugg & Bean for lunch.
+A big juicy burger airside at Mugg & Bean for lunch.

-Our ET 777 pulling up the ate for the flight to Addis Ababa.
+Our ET 777 pulling up to the gate for the flight to Addis Ababa.

 And about to board the plane for the final flight back home after an amazing trip to Namibia!